Themewant/boldpost/readme.txt

 = Can I use Bold Post with page builders? =

 Bold Post is primarily designed for the WordPress block editor (Gutenberg).
-Support for Elementor and Bricks Builder is mentioned in the plugin description and may be available in future updates.
+You can use it with gutenberg.

 = How do I mark posts as featured? =